vladvadean/Media-Platform/README.md

 ### Repository Layer
 &nbsp; &nbsp;&nbsp; &nbsp;The Repository Layer is the application's data access gateway, abstracting the complexities of interactions with the data source.
 It provides a collection of operations for CRUD actions, allowing other application parts to interact with the database seamlessly without direct query handling.
 This layer plays a vital role in ensuring data integrity and consistency, managing entity relationships, and encapsulating database transactions.
 It effectively isolates data access logic, facilitating straightforward data operations and contributing to the application's overall clean architecture.

-### Security Layer
+### Model Layer
-&nbsp; &nbsp;&nbsp; &nbsp;Protecting the application from unauthorized access and potential security threats is the primary role of the Security Layer.
-It enforces authentication and authorization protocols, ensuring users are accurately identified and granted access based on their roles.
-This layer manages user sessions, encrypts sensitive data, and safeguards against common vulnerabilities (SQL injection, XSS, CSRF).
-Moreover, it upholds security policies, controlling password standards and user access rights, crucial for preserving data integrity and user privacy.
-As the defender of application security, this layer is indispensable for establishing a trusted and secure user environment.
+&nbsp; &nbsp;&nbsp; &nbsp;The Model Layer in the application architecture specifically focuses on the core representation of the data and the business logic associated with that data.
+It plays a critical role in defining the structure, relationships, and behavior of the data entities used throughout the application.
+This layer acts as a direct reflection of the domain within which the application operates, encapsulating the business domain's key concepts and rules.

 ### Database Schema
 &nbsp; &nbsp;&nbsp; &nbsp;The schema includes `User`, `Content`, `Admin`, `BillingDetails`, and `LikedContent` tables, designed to support efficient data management and retrieval.